-The following table details the 2021 ICP payout to each NEO based on actual financial results for the Company versus target and each NEO's 2021 individual performance rating.
+The following table details the 2022 ICP payout to each NEO based on actual financial results for the Company versus target and each NEO's 2022 individual performance rating.
 Payouts are based on base salary rate for portions of the year due to any mid-year base salary increases as discussed above.
-With regard to the financial payout for the Company, the Company generally met or exceeded its financial targets, which resulted in the payouts in the table below.
+With regard to the financial payout for the Company, the Company fell short of its financial targets, which resulted in the payouts in the table below.

 In no event may ICP awards for participants be increased on a discretionary basis; however, the Committee does have the discretion to decrease the amount of any award paid to any participant under the ICP.
-For 2021, the Committee did not exercise any downward discretion.
+For 2022, the Committee did not exercise any downward discretion.